amethyst/website/src/content/blog/twia-13.md

 This will be our semi-reliable UDP-based protocol.
 We are planning to release its first version around November 9th, 2018.

-It is considered the lowest level crate and has the following responsibilities:
+It is considered the lowest level networking crate and has the following
+responsibilities:

-* Ability to choose the ordering, reliability, and encryption for your packets.
+* Choosing the ordering, reliability, and encryption for your packets.
 * Congestion avoidance measures.
-* Packet fragmentation if needed.
+* Fragmentation of packets if needed.
 * Monitor connections for Connect, Disconnect and Timeout events.
 * Pass events and associated information up to the `amethyst_network` crate via mpsc channels using the Event abstraction..